-Another interesting result of Table 2 shows how the metrics may actually be a bit misleading in terms of the transformations' utility in record linkage.
-While the metrics may be high for certain threshold levels, the actual mined transformations may not be very useful for record linkage.
+Table 4 also demonstrates that a balance must be struck between the values of the metrics and the number of transformations that are mined.
+While the metrics may be high for certain threshold levels, the actual mined transformations may not be very useful for record linkage, especially given that they are few in number and may apply so often as to not be useful in discriminating matches from non-matches.
 For instance, consider the Cars domain where T{Cos} is 0.85 and and T{MI} is 0.1.
-In this case, only 2 transformations are learned, "4D" is "4 Dr" and "2D" is "2 Dr." Both of these transformations occur frequently in the matches, yielding high metrics, but clearly they are less useful for record linkage, because they are so frequent and there are only 2.
-Compare these transformations to the more specific transformations shown in Table 1, which seem more useful, even though they have lower metrics.
+In this case, only 2 transformations are learned, "4D" is "4 Dr" and "2D" is "2 Dr." Both of these transformations occur frequently in the matches, yielding high metrics.
+However, these transformations occur so frequently, across both matches and non-matches that they are not useful for discriminating between matches and nonmatches.
+Compare these transformations to the more specific transformations shown in Table 3, which seem more useful, even though they have lower metrics.
 Therefore, we should not just consider the metric values, but we should also consider the number of transformations mined.